-The Bureau of Labor Statistics occupational outlook reports employment of diagnostic medical sonographers is expected to increase by about 18 percent through 2018—faster than the average for all occupations.
+The Bureau of Labor Statistics occupational outlook reports employment of diagnostic medical sonographers is expected to grow 39 percent from 2012-2022—faster than average for all occupations.
 Ultrasound imaging technology is expected to evolve rapidly and spawn many new sonography procedures, enabling sonographers to scan and image areas of the body where ultrasound has not traditionally been used.
 Sonographers with multiple specialties or multiple credentials also will have good prospects.For statistics on salary expectations and additional information on a career in Diagnostic Medical Sonography visit the Bureau of Labor and Statistics website.

 The Diagnostic Medical Sonography Program takes great care in its pursuit to select and educate top quality sonographers.
 The items below provide verification of our commitment to this pursuit.

 Program graduates sit for at least two of four national certification examinations administered by the American Registry of Diagnostic Medical Sonographers (ARDMS).
-(Most graduates sit for all four exams) One examination will be Sonography Principles and Instrumentation and the other options include Abdomen, Obstetrics & Gynecology and Vascular Technology, Adult Echocardiography and Vascular Technology.
+Most graduates sit for three or more exams.
+One examination will be Sonography Principles and Instrumentation and the other options include Abdomen, Obstetrics & Gynecology and Vascular Technology, Adult Echocardiography and Vascular Technology.
 The program graduates have enjoyed strong achievement on ARDMS credentialing exams.

 Program effectiveness criteria is defined by JRCDMS at:http://www.jrcdms.org/pdf/JRCDMS_Policies%20(8-2013).pdf